Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 We diagnosed social media-based citizen journalism from a uses-and-gratifications perspective.
 Michailina, Andreas, and Christos (2015) identified that people utilize social networking sites for four needs: information, discussion, entertainment, and surveillance.

-Based on the literature review, the UTAUT model has been demonstrated to be a valid and robust theory for understanding the factors influencing people to use social media platforms to practice citizen journalism.
+Based on the literature review, the UTAUT model has been shown to be a valid and robust framework for understanding the factors influencing people to use social media platforms for citizen journalism.
 Hence, the relationship between social media engagement and citizen journalism practice can be examined using the UTAUT model.

 Unified Theory of Acceptance and Use of Technology (UTAUT Model)